johnbartholomew/libnfa/manual.markdown

 ## Compilation and Embedding

-libnfa can be compiled as C (C89 or greater) or C++ (C++98 or greater), and should not produce any warnings.
-All identifiers are prefixed to avoid naming conflicts, and this includes internal identifiers used in `nfa.c`.
+libnfa can be compiled as C (C89 or greater) or C++ (C++98 or greater), and should not produce any warnings. `stdint.h` is currently required (^).
+All identifiers are prefixed to avoid naming conflicts.
+This includes internal identifiers used in `nfa.c`, so you can include `nfa.c` directly in one of your own source files without conflict.

 Some preprocessor definitions control compilation options: